CassioML/cassio/README.md

 ### Style

-We are trying to land on a strictly enforced style.
-Currently, the following directories are kept in check this way:

-- `src/cassio/table`
-- `src/cassio/vector`
-- `src/cassio/utils`
-- `tests`
-- `src/cassio/keyvalue`
-- `src/cassio/history`

-This means we try to get clean output from the following in each of these directories (up to your good will for the time being):
+Style is enforced both in `/src` and `/tests`.
+The following should not complain in either directory:

 ```
-black .
-ruff .
-mypy .
+black . ; ruff . ; mypy .
 ```

 ### Python version coverage